-1. This is an action for damages suffered by Plaintiff as a direct and proximate result of Defendants' negligent and wrongful conduct in connection with the design, development, manufacture, testing, packaging, promoting, marketing, distribution, labeling, and/or sale of INVOKANA (at times referred to herein as "the subject product") for the treatment of diabetes.

-2. Defendants Janssen Pharmaceuticals ("JANSSEN") and Johnson & Johnson, Co.
+- 1. This is an action for damages suffered by Plaintiff as a direct and proximate result of Defendants' negligent and wrongful conduct in connection with the design, development, manufacture, testing, packaging, promoting, marketing, distribution, labeling, and/or sale of INVOKANA (at times referred to herein as "the subject product") for the treatment of diabetes. - 2.
+Defendants Janssen Pharmaceuticals ("JANSSEN") and Johnson & Johnson, Co.

-("JOHNSON & JOHNSON"), concealed, and continue to conceal, their knowledge of INVOKANA's unreasonably dangerous risks from Plaintiff, other consumers, and the medical community.
+("JOHNSON & JOHNSON"), concealed, and continue to conceal, their knowledge of INVOKANA's unreasonably dangerous risks from Plaintiff STEPHEN WILEY, other consumers, and the medical community.

-3. As a result of the defective nature of INVOKANA, persons who were prescribed and ingested INVOKANA, including Plaintiff, have suffered and may continue to suffer severe and permanent personal injuries, including diabetic ketoacidosis, kidney failure, myocardial infarction, amputation, and stroke.

-4. After beginning treatment with INVOKANA, and as a direct and proximate result of Defendants' actions and inaction, Plaintiff suffered diabetic ketoacidosis.
-Plaintiff's ingestion of the defective and unreasonably dangerous drug INVOKANA has caused and will continue to cause injury and damage to Plaintiff.

-5. Plaintiff brings this action for personal injuries suffered as a proximate result of being prescribed and ingesting INVOKANA.
-Plaintiff accordingly seeks compensatory and punitive damages, monetary restitution, and all other available remedies as a result of injuries caused by INVOKANA.
+- 3. As a result of the defective nature of INVOKANA, persons who were prescribed and ingested INVOKANA, including Plaintiff STEPHEN WILEY, have suffered and may continue to suffer severe and permanent personal injuries, including amputation, diabetic ketoacidosis, acute kidney failure, stroke, and heart attack. - 4.
+Upon information and belief, after beginning treatment with INVOKANA, and as a direct and proximate result of Defendants' actions and inaction, Plaintiff STEPHEN WILEY underwent amputation of his left great toe.
+Plaintiff STEPHEN WILEY'S ingestion of the defective and unreasonably dangerous drug INVOKANA has caused and will continue to cause injury and damage to Plaintiff STEPHEN WILEY. - 5.
+Plaintiff STEPHEN WILEY brings this action for personal injuries suffered as a proximate result of being prescribed and ingesting INVOKANA.
+Plaintiff STEPHEN WILEY accordingly seeks compensatory and punitive damages, monetary restitution, and all other available remedies as a result of injuries caused by INVOKANA.